 View also: How to Backup Spotify Playlists

 Part 3.
-How to Stop Spotify from Playing Songs Not on My Playlist Forever
+How to Stop Spotify Playing Songs Not on Playlist Forever

 If the above methods are to no avail, don't worry.
 We also prepare an ultimate way to resolve Spotify playing random songs not on playlist.
 All you need is a third-party Spotify-converting gadget.
 We recommend you use AudFree Spotify Music Converter, an all-around and one-stop downloader and converter for Spotify.